Thailand has reopened to Australian tourists and travel editor Winsor Dobbin reports from poolside with a cocktail in hand.

 Launched by Melia Hotels International and owned by residential real estate developer Phuket Villa Group, the five-star resort is part of a roll-out of the Meliá brand in key destinations across Thailand including Koh Samui, Chiang Mai and Bangkok.

-The new resort has saltwater swimming pools, private villa pools (perfect for cooling off after a walk), a reflection pond with sunken seating areas, water gardens, vertical falls and irrigation mist.
+The new resort has saltwater swimming pools, private villa pools (perfect for cooling off after a walk), a reflection pond with sunken seating areas, and water gardens.

 The Mediterranean-inspired accommodations (Melia is a Spanish company) comprise 30 one-bedroom suites and 70 one-bedroom villas that each cater for up to two adults and two children.